 Ans.
 It means Political, Economic, Social, and Technological.
 It is used to analyze the business environment, in which it has to be operated.

-It is used by organizations to discover, evaluate, organize, and track macro-economic factors that can impact their business now and in the future.
+It is used by organizations to discover, evaluate, organize, and track macro-economic factors.
+Basically, the factors that can impact their business now and in the future.